In this blog post, we will be looking at how to reduce recruitment costs for your organisation.

 Social media and employer review sites are being more frequently visited for some inside perspective.

 If you can get your employees to advocate for you proudly, then you’re on the right path to attracting the best talent.
 To achieve this, many organisations are making sure employees feel supported, engaged and happy at work.
 With a little encouragement to employees to share their experiences, satisfied employees will be more than happy to do so.

 We all know that social media is a powerful advertising tool.

 Organisations who are transparent on social media and share an inside view of the day-to-day operations can communicate effectively what it’s like to work there.
 Your social media followers will all feel a connection, and those who feel a shared vision and value will feel they can fit within your company culture.

 It’s not as slapdash as you think.
-Careful planning should go into your social media campaigns to send the right message and have positive interaction with your followers.
+Careful planning should go into your social media campaigns to send the right message and positively interact with your followers.
 Choose a social media channel that fits your market demographics.